zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 Clocks and Timers
 *****************

-Kernel clocking is based on time units called *ticks*, whose duration is configurable.
+Kernel clocking is based on time units called :dfn:`ticks` which have a configurable duration.
 A 64-bit *system clock* counts the number of ticks that have elapsed since the kernel started executing.

 Zephyr also supports a higher-resolution *hardware clock*, which can be used to measure durations requiring sub-tick interval precision.